When using Exclaimer, all emails with a signature applied are converted to HTML format.

 - If many of your customers view your emails on mobile devices, we recommend using linked images.

-- Text is intended for static data such as field labels like "E:", Disclaimers, static hyperlinks and so on.
+Text is intended for static data such as field labels like "E:", Disclaimers, static hyperlinks and so on.
+Text can contain Fields to allow a mixture of static and dynamic information.

 For more information, see Working with the Text signature element.